 Richard Burton spent $37,000 on the La Peregrina pearl in 1969.
 The value increased over 300 times when sold by Christie’s in 2011 for $11.8 million.

-Coco Chanel pictured in one of her most iconic photographs wearing strands of pearls and Maltese cuffs.
+Coco Chanel pictured in one of her most iconic photographs wearing strands of pearls and her iconic Maltese cuffs made by Verdura.

 Margot McKinney baroque pearl ring with Paraiba tourmalines, sapphires, tsavorite garnets and diamonds.